 As described in Article 6 of the Code, marketers need to monitor and review environmental claims regularly to ensure ongoing compliance, accuracy, and relevance.
 Typically, reliable scientific evidence, such as test data, analyses, studies and other documentation, are required to meet this standard.

+See the Framework for further details on substantiation

 Article D2 – Honest and truthful presentation

-Environmental marketing communications should be framed so as neither to take advantage of consumers’ concern for the environment nor exploit their possible lack of environmental knowledge.
+Environmental marketing communications should be framed so as neither to take undue advantage of consumers’ concern for the environment nor exploit their possible lack of environmental knowledge.

 D 2.1 General approach

-Marketing communications should not contain any environmental claims f, which are likely to mislead consumers in any way about environmental aspects or advantages of what’s being communicated, or about actions being taken by the marketer in favour of the environment.
+Marketing communications should not contain any environmental claims, which are likely to mislead consumers in any way about environmental aspects or advantages of what’s being communicated

 Marketing communications should not overstate environmental attributes, such as highlighting a marginal improvement as a major gain or using statistics in a misleading manner e.g. claiming “we have doubled the recycled content of our product” when there was only a small percentage of recycled content used to begin with.